 Can I tune my guitar with my Accutron?
 Yes, it hums at F sharp.

 How fast can you repair my Accutron?
-Most Accutron, Accutron Spaceview Repair, Astronaut Accutron Repair and/or Accutron Restoration turnarounds are 3 to 4 weeks. i'm a bit ahead now, though, thanks to covid and the economy, so many are ready in 2 weeks.
+Most Accutron, Accutron Spaceview Repair, Astronaut Accutron Repair and/or Accutron Restoration turnarounds are 2 weeks currently.
 Please feel free to call if you have any questions.